modeco80/neptunevm/doc/project_eh_strategy.md

 ## Assertions/(Pre|Post)conditions

-NeptuneVM code has two main assertion systems, which are used to assert pre/postconditions:
+NeptuneVM code has two assertion systems, which are used to assert pre/postconditions:

 - `NEPTUNEVM_ASSERT(expr)`/`NEPTUNEVM_VERIFY()`
     - These simply Panic() if the assertion fails.
 VERIFY() is always active, even in Release/optimized builds.
 These should only be used if violation of the pre/postcondition is fatal.
-If it is not
+If it is not, then use...
 - `NEPTUNEVM_CHECK(expr, ErrorStatement...)`
-    - This will run a user-defined error statement on assertion failure, and is always active, regardless of build type.
+    - ... which will run a user-defined error statement on assertion failure, regardless of build type.